kubernetes-sigs/security-profiles-operator/installation-usage.md

 # ...
 ```

-After saving your changes, the operator will reconfigure the mutating webhook, allowing user
+After saving your changes, the operator will reconfigure the mutating webhook, allowing request
-authentication details to be passed into `kubectl exec` sessions cluster-wide.
+details to be passed into `kubectl exec` sessions cluster-wide.

+NOTE: This webhook injects the environment variable `EXEC_REQUEST_UID` into your exec request.
+If a container in your Pod
+already defines an environment variable with this exact name, the webhook's injected value will override it for this
+exec session.

 ### AppArmor Profile